 The ENTP personality type is one of the most versatile types, and the list of typical ENTP careers is unsurprisingly quite extensive.
 ENTPs tend to have many transferrable and strongly expressed skills, which gives them a distinct advantage on the career ladder—as long as they pay enough attention to their strengths and weaknesses.
 This article will discuss what careers would be best for ENTPs, and your comments, suggestions, or criticism are always welcome.

 ENTPs truly love generating new ideas and devising new projects.
-This is one of the most creative and flexible personality types and such traits are always clearly seen, no matter which career path the ENTP decides to choose.
-Their intelligence can even be somewhat intimidating, as ENTPs have an explosive combination of Expressive energy style, tendency for intellectual pursuits (the Logical mind) and spontaneity (tactical preference for Searching).
-These traits push ENTPs towards careers that allow them to use that never-ending flow of ideas in a productive way – for instance, ENTPs tend to be excellent entrepreneurs, actors or engineers.
+This is one of the most creative and flexible personality types, and such traits are always clearly seen, no matter which career path the ENTP decides to choose.
+Their intelligence can even be somewhat intimidating, as ENTPs have an explosive combination of good social skills (the Extraversion (E) trait), tendency for intellectual pursuits (the Thinking (T) trait) and spontaneity (the Prospecting (P) trait).
+These traits push ENTPs toward careers that allow them to use that never-ending flow of ideas in a productive way.
+For instance, ENTPs tend to be excellent entrepreneurs, actors, or engineers.

-Next, ENTPs have very good communication (both verbal and written) skills and there are few activities more satisfying for them than debating ideas with someone else.
+Next, ENTPs have very good communication (both verbal and written) skills, and there are few activities more satisfying for them than debating ideas with someone else.
 Interestingly, ENTPs also tend to have excellent leadership skills, but they dislike managing other people (or vice versa, being controlled by somebody else).
-On the other hand, people with this personality type are easily able to motivate and inspire others, even though that inspiration tends to be rational and intellectual rather than emotional.
-Some of the typical ENTP careers make good use of these enigmatic traits – ENTPs can be brilliant lawyers, psychologists, scientists or even sales representatives, as long as they are given enough freedom.
+On the other hand, people with this personality type easily motivate and inspire others, even though that inspiration tends to be rational and intellectual rather than emotional.
+Some of the typical ENTP careers make good use of these enigmatic traits; ENTPs can be brilliant lawyers, psychologists, scientists, or even sales representatives, as long as they are given enough freedom.